ashamril/ansibleLinuxSecurity/README.md

 ## Details:
 CIS benchmarks are configuration baselines and best practices for securely configuring a system.
 Each of the guidance recommendations references one or more CIS controls that were developed to help organizations improve their cyberdefense capabilities.
 CIS controls map to many established standards and regulatory frameworks, including the NIST Cybersecurity Framework (CSF) and NIST SP 800-53, the ISO 27000 series of standards, PCI DSS, HIPAA, and others.

-This playbook have been create to make use ansible to ensure server is comply as per Center for Internet Security (CIS) benchmark.
+This playbook has been created to make use of ansible to ensure server is comply as per Center for Internet Security (CIS) benchmark.

-The playbook uses 3 modules listed below:
+The playbook uses 4 modules listed below:
 * Commands modules
   * command
 * Files modules